tpm2-software/tpm2-tools/man/tpm2_create.1.md

   * **-P**, **--auth-parent**=_PARENT\_KEY\_AUTH_:
     The authorization value for using the parent key, optional.
-    Authorization values should follow the authorization formatting standards, see section "Authorization Formatting".
+    Authorization values should follow the "authorization formatting standards", see section "Authorization Formatting".

   * **-K**, **--auth-key**=_KEY\_AUTH_: